Cornel Wilde

-Cornel Wilde (born Kornél Lajos Weisz; October 13, 1912 – October 16, 1989) was a Hungarian-American actor and filmmaker.

-Wilde's acting career began in 1935, when he made his debut on Broadway.
-In 1936 he began making small, uncredited appearances in films.
-By the 1940s he had signed a contract with 20th Century Fox, and by the mid-1940s he was a major leading man.
+Cornelius Louis Wilde (born Kornél Lajos Weisz; October 13, 1912 – October 16, 1989) was a Hungarian-American actor and filmmaker.
+His acting career began on Broadway in 1935, followed by small, uncredited appearances in films.
+By the 1940s he had signed a contract with 20th Century Fox, and by the middle of the decade he was a major leading man.
 He was nominated for the Academy Award for Best Actor for his performance in 1945's A Song to Remember.

 In the 1950s he moved to writing, producing and directing films, and still continued his career as an actor.
+His notable directorial efforts included The Naked Prey (1965), Beach Red (1967), and No Blade of Grass (1970).
 He also went into songwriting during his career.

 Early life

 Wilde was born in 1912 in Privigye, Kingdom of Hungary (now Prievidza, Slovakia), although his year and place of birth are usually and inaccurately given as 1915 in New York City.
 Wilde's Hungarian Jewish parents were Vojtech Béla Weisz (anglicized to Louis Bela Wilde) and Renée Mary Vid (Rayna Miryam), and he was named Kornél Lajos after his paternal grandfather.
 The family emigrated to the United States via first class passage aboard a Dutch steamer in 1920, when Kornél was seven years old.
 His name was anglicized (as was commonly done at the time in the United States) to Cornelius Louis Wilde.

 His father's job with a cosmetics firm meant that as a child he travelled in Europe, where he picked up several languages.
 Wilde entered Columbia University in New York City as a freshman in the fall of 1929.
 He fenced for the Columbia Lions fencing team, and won the National Novice Foils Championship held at the New York Athletic Club in 1929.

 Wilde qualified for the United States fencing team for the 1936 Summer Olympic Games in Third Reich Berlin, but he quit the team before the games and took a role in the theater.
 In preparation for an acting career, he and his new wife Marjory Heinzen (later to be known as Patricia Knight) shaved years off their ages, three for him and five for her.
 As a result, most publicity records and subsequent sources wrongly indicate a 1915 birth for Wilde.